Sun International

 Sun International is a South African gambling and hospitality company, founded by Sol Kerzner in 1967.

-Sun International owns diverse assets, including the Sun City resort near Rustenburg, in the North West Province, and an online gambling platform.
+Sun International owns diverse assets, including the Sun City resort in Ledig, in the North West Province, and the online betting platform SunBet.

-Specializing in gambling and hospitality, the company has 42.5% of the South African casino market share, and owns or holds a significant interest in 11 out of the 38 operating casinos in South Africa.
+Specialising in gambling and hospitality, the company has 49% of the South African casino market share, and owns or holds a significant interest in 11 out of the 38 operating casinos in South Africa.

 History

-Their hotel business traces its roots back to 1967, when the Southern Sun Hotel Company was created when South African Breweries and South African businessman Sol Kerzner joined forces.
-By 1983, Southern Sun Hotels was operating 35 hotels, and generating a net income of $35 million.
+The hotel business traces its roots back to 1967, when the Southern Sun Hotel Company was created after South African Breweries and the South African businessman Sol Kerzner joined forces.
+By 1983, Southern Sun Hotels was operating a large portfolio of hotels in southern Africa.

-At this time, South African Breweries split its hotel interests into two and Sun International, headed by Sol Kerzner, retained all of the casino hotels located in the areas that South Africa had designated as "independent homelands" and had Southern Sun as a 20% stakeholder.

-Sol Kerzner sold his shares in Southern Sun to focus on Sun International (South Africa).
-Southern Sun retained the company's other hotels in South Africa, and remained focused on the hotel market rather than casinos.
+In 1983, Kerzner broke away from South African Breweries, retaining Sun City and the other casino hotels located in the areas that South Africa had designated as "independent homelands", the business was named Sun International (South Africa).
+Southern Sun retained the company's other hotels in South Africa and remained focused on the hotel market rather than casinos.

-1984 saw the commencement of Kersaf Investments Limited, a company that took great interest in Sun International (South Africa).
-This commencement was by a scheme of arrangement, such that Sun International would form one of Kersaf's subsidiaries.
-Kersaf was more focused on cinemas, restaurants, shopping and leisure at first, but as the next twenty years passed, its hotel and casino interests thrived under the Sun International brand, and slowly Kersaf began to dispose of its other interests and acquire more share in Sun International.

-After the end of Apartheid in South Africa in 1994, the so-called homelands were re-integrated into the new South Africa.
-This allowed Southern Sun to develop its own gambling resorts, and begin to compete increasingly with Sun International.
+In 1984, Sun International was listed on the Johannesburg Stock Exchange through Kersaf Investments Limited, which raised capital for expansions at Sun City.

-In 2000, Southern Sun sold its stake in Sun International to Kersaf Investments Limited, who then continued to acquire minority interests in Sun International.
+In 2000, Southern Sun sold its stake in Sun International to Kersaf Investments Limited, which continued to acquire minority interests in Sun International.

 In 2004, Kersaf Investments Limited merged with Sun International to form Sun International Limited, the company that exists today.
 In early 2015, Sun International sold its hotels in Botswana, Lesotho, Namibia and Zambia to Minor International.
 Since mid-2015, these have been run as hotels of the Avani Group.
 As of 2023, Sun International Limited owns or is involved in 13 hotels, casinos, and resorts.